Kilonova24/Novafield/README.md

 The following popular paid mods work with this modlist.
 If you want to know if a certain paid mod will conflict with the modlist, please join the Discord and ask.
 * [Watchtower ](https://creations.bethesda.net/en/starfield/details/5d455df7-d99f-4619-a383-f2b39aa21e00/Watchtower__Orbital_Strike__Fleet_Command)
   * Not Yet Watchtower (Free, download this too if you want to use Watchtower)

-I DO NOT RECOMMEND DOWNLOADING FALKLAND BECAUSE IT ADDS TOO MANY POINTER HANDLES TO THE GAME AND MAKES IT VERY EASY TO REACH THE PH LIMIT.
-REACHING THE LIMIT WILL CAUSE INVISIBLE ASSETS IN GAME LIKE MISSING FLOORS.

 ## Post-install
 There is one Optional Mod for this list called THP - Delevelled.
 I recommend reading the mod page thoroughly before enabling it and its patches.
 THP Delevelled will make the combat much harder.